 How to send an encrypted Email

 - Log in to your email account (either via an email client such as Outlook or via the web).

 - Ensure the recipient’s email address is correct.

 - In the Subject field of the email, enter the text /secure/ anywhere in the subject of the message.

 - Click on Send to send the message.
 The service will then encrypt the message and deliver it to the intended recipient.

-- By default, Encrypt Titan will first attempt to deliver the secure message using TLS Verify.
+- By default, Encrypt Titan will first attempt to deliver the secure message using TLS Verify (if TLS Verify is enabled in your email encryption policy).
 If the recipients email server supports TLS 1.2 or 1.3 and the common name of the digital certificate matches the host name of the mail server, the message will be transported using TLS encryption and the message will be decrypted by the recipients’ email server.

 Note: /secure/ is not case sensitive; /SECURE/ or /Secure/ for example, could also be used.

 Note: The keyword may be different for your organization.
 Users should check with their Compliance or IT Officer when in doubt.

 A TLS Verify banner will be injected into the body of the message letting the recipient know that the message was transported securely.